Dana Skoropad

 Dana Skoropad is a Canadian politician who was elected to the Saskatchewan Legislative Assembly in the 2020 general election.
-He represents Arm River as a member of the Saskatchewan Party.
+He represented Arm River as a member of the Saskatchewan Party for one term and did not stand for re-election.
 On May 31, 2022, Skoropad was appointed to cabinet as Minister of Environment.
+In August 2023, Skoropad announced that he would not be running in the next election, and he was shuffled out of cabinet on August 29.

+Skoropad grew up on a family farm south of Chamberlain.
+He obtained an education degree from the University of Saskatchewan.
+He further completed a business program in Lethbridge, Alberta in the late 1990s.